Pollution in Korea: Air pollution

 Air pollution refers to the fact that the constituents of the atmosphere change due to the excessive presence of pollutants emitted artificially and naturally, and their quality deteriorates, which adversely affects the life activities of humans and animals, and plants.
 Air pollutants can be broadly divided into gaseous substances and particulate matter.
 Gaseous substances are generated by the combustion, synthesis, and decomposition of substances.
 Particulate matter occurs when the material is crushed, sorted, transported, or otherwise mechanically treated or burned, synthesized, or decomposed.
 When air pollutants are classified according to the generation process, they can be divided into primary and secondary pollutants.
-Primary pollutants are emitted directly into the atmosphere from chimneys of factories or automobiles, and secondary pollutants are generated by chemical reactions and photochemical reactions in the atmosphere of the discharged pollutants.
+Primary pollutants are emitted directly into the atmosphere from the chimneys of factories or automobiles, and secondary pollutants are generated by chemical reactions and photochemical reactions in the atmosphere of the discharged pollutants.

-In the 1960s and 1970s, the use of fossil fuels and reckless attraction of industries as a growth-oriented development logic caused air pollution in Korea.
+In the 1960s and 1970s, the use of fossil fuels and the reckless attraction of industries as a growth-oriented development logic caused air pollution in Korea.
 According to an analysis of the "2019 World Air Quality Report" published by AirVisual, a global air pollution investigator, Korea ranked first in ultrafine dust pollution concentration among OECD members, showing that it is the worst air pollution country.
 Air pollution in Korea is becoming more serious.
 The main cause of fine dust generation in Korea is a coal power generation and the use of fossil fuels (oil) in the transportation sectors.
 Thus, reductions in fossil fuels and greenhouse gases, and air pollutants should be continuously considered.

 In addition, there is no border in the air.
 Air pollutants in Northeast Asia, such as China and Japan, are threatening the air environment in South Korea.
 According to the International Joint Study on Long-distance Air Pollutants (LPT) in Northeast Asia, China's air pollutants have an average effect of 32% on ultrafine dust in three Korean cities.

 Fine dust (PM10) refers to dust with a particle size of 10μm or less and ultrafine dust (PM2.5) refers to dust with a particle size of 2.5μm or less.
 Common dust is large in particle size, so most of it is filtered out of the nasal hair or bronchial mucosa, which has a very small impact on the human body, but fine dust accumulates better in the body without filtering out the human nose hair, mouth, or bronchial tubes.
 The International Cancer Research Institute under the World Health Organization(WTO) has designated fine dust as a first-degree carcinogen.